 - Gives you more energy for your day

 It is best to combine different types of activities:

 - Endurance or Aerobic activities are best for strengthening the heart and lungs.

-Try: brisk walking, cycling, propelling a wheelchair (“wheeling”), dancing, and continuous swimming
+Try: brisk walking, jogging, dancing, and swimming.

 - Weight‑bearing or Strength activities strengthen muscles and bones, and improve your posture.

 Try: weight/strength training regimes, push‑ups, and lifting and carrying activities.

 - Flexibility activities that involve bending and stretching, help to keep your muscles and joints mobile.